JeremyAkita09/Webdata1/README.md

 ## Installation

-*Installation Guide Here (Include Dependancies List)*
+*Installation Guide Here (Include Dependancies List)* *Install as you would normally install in java ide*

 ## Usage

 *List format data should be input in, where configuration files are located and how they can be configured (consider giving working example)*
+*The format data should urls(string type) so it can excate information *

 The files for WebData program are :
     WebInputStream.java - input for urls